 The second deadliest of three devastating hurricanes to hit America's coastline during the 1893 season was the Sea Island Hurricane.
 Making landfall in Savannah, Georgia on August 27 with 120 miles per hour winds, this storm's surges were as high as 18 feet.

 Many residents of Sea Island, an outlying island near the Georgia-South Carolina border, had anticipated a severe storm and had evacuated the island.
 Still, the storm claimed the lives of an estimated 2,000 people.
 Property damages were estimated at more than $25 million (2016 USD).

 Making its landfall during mid-tide on Tybee Island on August 27, 1881, this hurricane is classified as only a Category 2 storm but the sixth deadliest hurricane in America.

 August 27 was a Saturday and many people had taken the ferries from Savannah to Tybee Island to enjoy the beaches.
-However, by noon, the waters had become too rough for the ferries to operate leaving many stranded on the island as there was no road to the mainland.
+However, by noon, the waters had become too rough for the ferries to operate and, as there was no road to the mainland, many were left stranded.

 7. Hurricane Audrey of 1957

-Hurricane Audrey made her one and only landfall on the Texas-Louisiana border but her reach would be quite extensive.
+Although Hurricane Audrey made her one and only landfall on the Texas-Louisiana border, her reach was quite extensive.

-The storm first disrupted offshore drilling and then tore through coastal towns in Texas and Louisiana with 125 mile per hours wind and 12 feet high surges before spawning two tornadoes which brought destruction further inland.
+The storm first disrupted offshore drilling and then tore through coastal towns in Texas and Louisiana with 125 miles per hour wind and 12 feet surges before spawning two tornadoes which brought destruction further inland.